 A plastic sheet won’t help your machine, it traps moisture in and that’s almost as bad as the machine sitting in the rain.
 A good breathable cover will allow trapped moisture to escape through the material.
 In addition to a cover, try and park the snowblower under some shelter.
 Check out the cover I recommend here on “The snowblower tools page” or check out the Amazon link below.Amazon Snowblower Covers

 At the end of the season wash the machine thoroughly and allow it to dry.
 When fully dry, apply a coat of Dupont Teflon coating or WD40.
 The coating helps guard against moisture and prevents dust and dirt from sticking to the body and components.
 Spray the machine from top to bottom, avoid belts though.

 Remove The Battery

-The smart charger will charge the battery only when it needs a boost, they are low energy consumers and don’t cost a ton to buy.
+The smart charger will charge the battery only when it needs a boost, they are low-energy consumers and don’t cost a ton to buy.
 They will pay for themselves after one season.
-Smart chargers may be used on all 12 volt batteries, car, truck, RV, ATV, Dirt bike, boat, lawnmower.
+Smart chargers may be used on all 12-volt batteries, car, truck, RV, ATV, Dirt bike, boat, the lawnmower.

 Check out the smart charger I recommend here on the “Snowblowers tools page”.